-Buddha didn’t die on a cross in any traditions.
+Buddha didn’t die on a cross in any tradition.
 Every reference I’ve seen states that he died at the age of 80 of a natural illness.
 If anyone can find an unbiased reference stating he died on a cross, please E-mail me.

 UPDATE: A visitor pointed out to me that Buddha actually died of poisoning.
-Most of the sites I’m finding about Buddha don’t mention this, but some do.
+Most of the sites I’m finding of Buddha don’t mention this, but some do.
 This does appear to be the case.

 13. Was resurrected, as his coverings were unrolled from his body and his tomb was opened by supernatural powers.

 Nope.
 Buddha was cremated upon his death and was not resurrected in any tradition.

 Clearly the critics here have no understanding of the Buddhist concept of Nirvana.
 Nirvana is a state where the soul is freed from the limitations of the body, so the idea that anyone can ascend ‘bodily’ into Nirvana is laughable.

 15. Was called Lord, Master, Light of the World, God of Gods, Father of the World, Almighty and All-knowing Ruler, Redeemer of All, Holy One, the Author of Happiness, Possessor of All, the Omnipotent, the Supreme Being, the Eternal One.

 Of the above, Buddha was only called ‘Lord’.
 And a lot of these don’t apply to Jesus, either.

 16. Was considered a Sin Bearer, Good Shepherd, the Carpenter, the Infinite and Everlasting, and the Alpha and Omega.

 17. Came to fulfill, not to destroy, the law.